-The sample modem configuration files can be found in the /usr/share/modems subdirectory, if your server is using AIX.
+The sample modem configuration files can be found in your drawer firmware in the /usr/share/modems subdirectory (if your server is using AIX) with the following names.
 A listing of each file is included at the end of this appendix.